Side-channel-secure quantum key distribution with correlated sources: Introduction

 We give the finite-key analysis for the FCS protocol against coherent attacks and conduct the numerical simulation to show the performance.
 Though we do not need to characterize the strength of correlation and only need to know the correlation range, our simulation gives a satisfactory performance.
 In the case of a small correlation range, the performance is not influenced a lot.
-Even with a large correlation range, for example, $r_1+r_2=100$, our protocol could also realize a practical transmission distance.
-For extreme correlation with a range of 500 pulses, our protocol could still generate secure key.
+Even with a large correlation range, for example, $r_1+r_2=100$, which means each encoding choice could influence the quantum state preparation of up to 100 surrounding rounds, our protocol could also realize a practical transmission distance with attenuation of $30$ dB (corresponding to over 150 km in standard optical fiber).
+For extreme correlation with a range of 500 pulses, our protocol could still generate secure key under losses exceeding $10$ dB.

-This article is organized as follows.
-In Sec. \ref{sec:protocol} we describe the process of the FCS QKD.
-In Sec. \ref{sec:correlation}, we describe our assumption of the states prepared by the two users.
-We finish the security analysis in Sec. \ref{sec:sec}.
-Then we show the simulation result in Sec. \ref{sec:sim}.
-Finally, we give a brief conclusion in Sec. \ref{sec:con}.